meows/racket/docs/sequence-linear-1.md

 Sometimes people use the term sequence and series the same way.
 Some people even say that when you turn things into a sequence, that you're _serializing_ it.
-But if we wanted to be very precise, when mathematicians say **series** they mean the sum of a sequence.
+But if we wanted to be very precise, when mathematicians say **series**, they mean the sum of a sequence.

 Before we have looked at sequences like these: